-In accordance with the permit, daily flow measurements will be collected at the 011, 004, 007, and the NTSU locations from October through May during the 2016-2017 season.
+In accordance with the permit, daily flow measurements will be collected at the 011 location from October through May during the 2022-2023 season.
 Measurements will be collected using the same equipment and methodology as for the deicing event runoff monitoring effort, as described in Section 5.5.3.
 The logged data will be downloaded on a regular basis and entered into the project database.
 Continuing efforts will be made to maintain the flow monitoring equipment in good operating condition to maximize data collection.
 As during past seasons, it is expected that transient obstructions and/or interferences will occur during the season necessitating the need to calculate estimated flow rates for periods of varying length.
 These events should be described in the ADF Discharge Minimization Progress Tracking Report.